TheOdinProject/curriculum/foundations/html_css/css-foundations/block-and-inline.md

 ### Block vs inline

 Most of the elements that you have learned about so far are block elements.
-In other words, their default style is `display: block`. <span id="block-inline-difference"></span>By default, block elements will appear on the page stacked atop each other, each new element starting on a new line.
+In other words, their default style is `display: block`. <span id="block-inline-difference"></span>By default, block elements will appear on the page stacked on top each other, each new element starting on a new line.

 Inline elements, however, do not start on a new line.
 They appear in line with whatever elements they are placed beside.
 A clear example of an inline element is a link, or `<a>` tag.
 If you stick one of these in the middle of a paragraph of text, [the link will behave like a part of the paragraph](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 Additionally, padding and margin behave differently on inline elements.
 In general, you do not want to try to put extra padding or margin on inline elements.